 FOR NEW PARENTS

-What’s all this Going to Cost?
+What’s All This Going to Cost?

 We believe deeply in the value of Scouting, and we don’t want any child or youth to be unable to participate because of financial considerations.
 Scouting isn’t free, but we work hard to keep it affordable.
 And if it still isn’t for you, we encourage you to contact us to learn about assistance options.

-The annual Scouting membership fee is $91.
+The annual Scouting membership fee is $87.

 Expect to pay roughly $100 for a complete new Cub Scout uniform and about $130 to $150 for a Scout BSA or Venturer uniform.
 Obviously, as your Scouts grow, they’ll need larger pants and shirts, but other uniform elements, like neckerchiefs and belts, can be kept.